reloadclub-gg/reload-backend/bootstrap-staging.md

 ALTER ROLE $DATABASE_USER SET default_transaction_isolation TO 'read committed';
 ALTER ROLE $DATABASE_USER SET timezone TO 'UTC';
 GRANT ALL PRIVILEGES ON DATABASE $DATABASE_NAME TO $DATABASE_USER;
+GRANT ALL PRIVILEGES ON SCHEMA public TO $DATABASE_USER;
 \q

 ## Redis